Sample Relationships

 Figure A: Various possible sample relationships.

-Because a single sample can be related to many others, the sample information and the relationships to other samples can’t be efficiently stored in a single database table.
+Because a single sample can be related to many others, efficiently storing both the sample information (recorded in samples) and that sample’s relationships to other samples in a single database table is impossible.
+This realization led to the creation of the separate sampleRelationships table in the PHES-ODM.

 Implementation

 The SampleRelationships table is responsible for linking samples with each other and for defining the nature of the relationships.
 Each row defines a relationship.
 A sample can have any number of relationships to other samples.
-The table implements three attributes:
+The table implements four attributes:

-1. sampleIDSubject
+1. sampleRelationshipsID

-2. relationshipID
+2. sampleIDSubject

-3. sampleIDObject
+3. relationshipID

-Each row can be read as a sentence of the form:
+Where sampleRelationshipsID exists as a primary key and unique reference for each row, while the remaining attributes of each row can be read as a sentence of the form:

-[sampleIDSubject] is a[relationshipID] of [sampleIDObject]
+[sampleIDSubject] is a [relationshipID] of [sampleIDObject]

 - child

-- replicate
+- colocated

-To complete the picture presented by the SampleRelationships table, one can read the sample attributes that describe the sample’s nature:
+To complete the picture presented by the sampleRelationships table, one can read the attributes in the samples table that describe the sample’s nature:

-1. repType (replicate type) indicates what kind of replicate a sample is (field replicate, matrix spike replicate, lab control replicate)
+1. repType (replicate type) indicates what kind of replicate a sample is (field replicate, matrix spike replicate, lab control replicate, etc. - see replicateSet for the full list).

 2. pooled indicates if the sample is the result of the combination of several samples.
 It is important to note that pooled is a transitive property: subsamples derived from a pooled sample are also pooled.
+This is a boolean variable, carrying either TRUE or FALSE as possible values.

-Below are two examples of possible relationship webs between samples and the the resulting entries in a SampleRelationships table.
+Below are two examples of possible relationship webs between samples and the the resulting entries in a sampleRelationships table.

 Example A